altmann/FluentResults/README.md

 ### Root cause of the error

 You can also store the root cause of the error in the error object.
+With the method `CausedBy(...)` the root cause can be passed as Error or as exception.
+The root cause is stored in the `Reasons` property of the error object.

+Example 1:
 ```csharp
 try
 {